PulsedLight3D/PulsedLight3dScanner/README.md

 1. Download and decompress this repository
 2. Install Google Chrome
-2. Type "chrome://extensions" into the URL
+2. Type "chrome://extensions" into the URL address box
 3. Make sure the "Developer mode" checkbox is checked on the top right of the screen
-4. You will see a button right under the "Extensions" heading called "Load unpacked extension", click that button
+4. Click the button right under the "Extensions" heading called "Load unpacked extension"
-5. Select the repository folder, it will now "install"
+5. Select the repository folder.
+It will now "install"
 6. You can now hit launch from the extension page, or navigate to "chrome://apps" and launch it there.
 7. On launching you will see a screen to "choose serial port" select your Arduino and click "connect"